spring-attic/aws-refapp/README.md

 ## Run it on your own AWS environment ##
 If you want to start this application on your own AWS environment you just need to do the following steps:

-* Choose Irland as region
+* Choose Ireland as region
 * Go to the CloudFormation console.
 * Create a new stack
     * Name the stack "AwsSampleStack".